francistan204/francistan204/README.md

-# 👋 Hello there, I am Francis.
+# 👋 Hello there, My name is Francis.
-## 🚀 Aspiring Software Engineer | 💡 Tech Enthusiast | 🌱 Lifelong Learner

-## 🛠 Tech Stack
+I am a passionate software developer focused on building innovative solutions.
+I'm currently a student at Red River College, specializing in software development and IT.

 ### Languages
 ![Java](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java)